 Bacallà “a bras” Bar Gol

-The Bar Gol is another of our favorites in the city.
-This tasca is, as we defined it before, “a house in the neighborhood of Sant Antoni”.
-From this place we highlight the torreznos because it’s easy to get obsessed with them or their bacallà “à brás” recipe, but you could highlight anything from their menu.
+Bar Gol is another of our favorites in the city.
+This tasca is, as we defined it before, is “a house in the neighborhood of Sant Antoni”.
+From this place we highlight the torreznos because it is easy to become obsessed with them or their bacallà “à brás” recipe, but you could highlight anything from their menu.

-Don’t be scared off by its traditional air or its orthodox name.
+Don’t be scared off by its traditional air or its name, so orthodox.
 At Bar Gol you eat well and feel better.
-Their waiters are Encanto, like a family.
-Good vibes, good food and cold beer.
+The waiters are charming, like a family.
+Good vibes, good food and fresh beer.

 📍 C/ del Parlament, 10

-As it is a local bar, everything has its -ico.
+As it is a bar mañico, everything has its -ico.
 Pataticas, pimienticos, or caracolicos.
 The essential?
 Well, its Aragonese and Navarrese products.
-In their menu you can find chistorra sausage from Navarra, ham from Teruel…
+In their menu you can find chistorra from Navarra, jamoncico from Teruel….

-In addition, you get away a little from the center, becoming an even more authentic bar where you can escape from tourism.
-But beware, this does not promise you that the place will be empty, quite the contrary.
-You’ll have to squeeze a little, but we promise it’s worth it.
+In addition, you move away a little from the center, becoming an even more authentic bar where you can escape from tourism.
+But beware, this does not promise you that the place will be empty, on the contrary.
+You will have to squeeze a little, but we promise you that it is worth it.

 📍 Passeig de Fabra i Puig, 296